How This Course Operates

 These problems usually indicate that there was a "typo" in the mail address.
 Unfortunately, the Internet is just as unforgiving as the telephone; if you dial a wrong digit, you won’t get connected to the person you were trying to call and if you type even one character incorrectly, the email message can't be delivered.
 Check the address very carefully and try again.

-I tried to connect but the Blackboard server was down.
+I tried to connect but the Canvas server was down.

 I sent an email from my email account but never got any response.
 Please check your spam folder and ensue that the email address you sent the email to is correct and try again.